 This is definitely the main attraction of El Golfo and one of the most impressive of the island.

 As soon as you enter the village with your car, park in the square on your left.
-From there there is a short and easy walking trail between red volcanic rock formation with incredible shapes.
-At the end of the trail you will arrive in a terrace from which you can admire from above this particular green lake: this color is due to some plant species living on the surface of its waters.
+From there, there is a short and easy walking trail between red volcanic rock formation with incredible shapes.
+At the end of the trail, you will arrive in a terrace from which you can admire from above this particular green lake: this colour is due to some plant species living on the surface of its waters.

 You will notice that the lake is located in a rocky crescent-shaped, separated by the sea only from a black sandy tongue.
 This crescent-shaped is a volcanic crater, and the lake had origin where it sank beneath the sea level.